martinmogusu/django-daraja/docs/pages/quick_start.rst

 	        # Production passkey is sent via email once you go live

 	        MPESA_PASSKEY = 'mpesa_passkey'

+            # Username for initiator (to be used in B2C, B2B, AccountBalance and TransactionStatusQuery Transactions)

+            MPESA_INITIATOR_USERNAME = 'initiator_username'

+            # Plaintext password for initiator (to be used in B2C, B2B, AccountBalance and TransactionStatusQuery Transactions)

+            MPESA_INITIATOR_SECURITY_CREDENTIAL = 'initiator_security_credential'

 You could also store some configuration in ``settings.py`` and other variables in a ``.env`` file.
 The library will first attempt to get the configuration variable from ``settings.py``, and if not found it will revert to the os environment configuration (``os.environ``) and if not found it will look for the configuratin in a ``.env`` file.